ralf-boltshauser/cursor-sub-agents/templates/use-subagents.md

 - For sequential tasks, wait for one batch to complete before spawning the next
 - Each agent will wait for approval before completing their work
 - Use `csa status` to monitor all active sessions and agents
+- **The workflow is iterative**: After spawning, use `csa wait` to be notified when agents finish, then verify each one immediately.
+You don't need to wait for all agents to complete before starting verification